-- 4. Clarity: Educational contacts include personal visits, educational meetings, circular letters, and telephone calls conducted by extension professionals. - 5.
-Data Source, Collection and Reporting: Data are compiled from quarterly reports submitted by faculty and staff based on their daily activities and contacts with clients.
-Extension and Research personnel provide quarterly reports which are used to report these data to the Office of Planning and Evaluation (OPE).
-The OPE utilizes the data to compile quarterly reports to LaPAS, and other reports to federal and state agencies and other entities. - 6.
-Calculation Methodology: Indicator is calculated as computer summarization of educational programs by objective and is based on the quarterly report data submitted by research and extension professionals. - 7.
-Scope: The overall data are aggregated.
-However, the data could be disaggregated to reflect different areas.
+Data are compiled from quarterly reports submitted by faculty and staff based on their daily activities and contacts with clients.
+Extension and Research professionals provide quarterly reports which are used to report these data to the Office of Planning and Evaluation (OPE).
+The OPE utilizes the data to compile quarterly reports to LaPAS, and other reports to federal and state agencies and other entities.